NeptuneMagicSauce/CatPi/README.md

 # TODO

+- document/reproduce the patch pinctrl exe2lib, move apt libfdt-dev to this patch
 - on quit: all driven pins to low
-- document/reproduce the patch pinctrl exe2lib
 - clang-format
 - getting the weight from c++
 - print the weight